Fence Requirements (Include with ARC Application.)

 Mailboxes and mailbox posts shall be of the design and color approved by the board of directors.
 Mailboxes and posts shall be painted Duron’s Shore Beige, unless the box and post are of a design approved by the board that does not require painting.
 The approved vinyl unit costs around $100.

 The ARC supplies mailbox paint and primer free to homeowners.
-Contact email@example.com or 245.5891.
+Contact David Robinson at firstname.lastname@example.org or 882-4944.

-If you are interested in having your existing mailbox repaired or repainted by the Mill Creek South mailbox repair team, click here.
+If you are interested in having your existing mailbox repaired or repainted by the Mill Creek South mailbox repair team, contact the office at email@example.com.

 16. Miss Utility.